kyoya-de/oTranCe/vagrant/puppet/modules/apt/README.md

   Valid values for `cfg_missing` are 'true', 'false'.
 Setting this to 'false' provides backward compatibility; setting it to 'true' checks for and installs missing configuration files for the selected package.

-* `apt::key`: Adds a key to the list of keys used by Apt to authenticate packages.
+* `apt::key`: Adds a key to the list of languageKeys used by Apt to authenticate packages.
 This type uses the aforementioned `apt_key` native type.
 As such, it no longer requires the `wget` command on which the old implementation depended.

   ```
   apt::key { 'puppetlabs':